-Now all available conda environments (for example, one created by following the instructions here) will automatically be added to the list of kernels.
+Now all available conda environments (for example, one created by following the instructions in the quickstart guide) will automatically be added to the list of kernels.

-3.15 Addressing SerializationError
+4.15 Addressing SerializationError

-As of 1.0.0 Parsl will raise a SerializationError when it encounters an object that Parsl cannot serialize.
+As of v1.0.0, Parsl will raise a SerializationError when it encounters an object that Parsl cannot serialize.
 This applies to objects passed as arguments to an app, as well as objects returned from the app.